FrancesCoronel/intro-cs/computer_science/the_cs_kid_pack.md

 - [Google Forms](http://forms.google.com)
     - getting responses from club/team members
 - [Inbox](http://inbox.google.com)/[Gmail](http://gmail.com)
-    - because email is still how most people figure out everything
+    - because email is still how most (older) people figure out everything

 Also, in terms of google-fu, that's when you really know how to Google the crap out of things, which is really useful since you'll be doing that a lot throughout your CS career.